AndrewKralovec/dominions5_manager/README.md

 #### index.js

-This is the entry point of the app. `Index.js` loads the application settings, reducer and action functions.
+This is the entry point of the app. `Index.js` loads the application settings, handler and action functions.
 First index try's to connect to your server channel.
 If index is able to connect, it does executes to main functions (**For Now**).
 The fist function is an interval function.
 This function checks the game status located on the llamaserver.
 The interval function gets the list of games from the games key set in the `appsettings.json` file, as well as the amount of time to wait from the interval key value.
 ```
 ...
 .then(channel => {